An7ar35/superbubble_performance/README.md

 This software is released under the [__GNU General Public License 2__](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.

 Please reference when used in project and/or research and/or papers and/or integrated in production code (i.e.: DBAD).

+__Stipulation:__ If you do use/reference any of this work for academic purposes you must agree to make the resulting publication(s) accessible to everyone for free (i.e. no paywall!).